-Midterm test: 30%, in-class, (length: 60 minutes).
+Midterm test: 30%, in-class, (length: 100 minutes).
 The mid-term will cover material presented in lectures (including power point and video presentations) and related material in the text.
 The lectures will include material that is not covered in the text.
-The midterm will be composed of material from weeks 1-5 as outlined below and will include two parts: multiple choice and short answer.
+The midterm will include two parts: multiple choice and short answer.
 No study aids will be permitted during the test.

-Assignments: 30% (10% each), due as indicated in the class outline, 3-4 pages double-spaced, in APA style.
+Assignments: 30% (15% each), due as indicated in the class outline, 1-2 pages double-spaced, in APA style.
 The assignments will be an opportunity to investigate contemporary issues in treating psychopathology.
-The assignment will require additional reading which will be on reserve at the library and /or posted to Blackboard.
-Assignment 1 asks you to consider the issue of treating individuals who seeking therapy from someone they already have a relationship with.
-Assignment 2 asks you to consider the issue of giving prescription privileges to psychologists.
-Assignment 3 asks you consider the effectiveness of psychotherapy.
-Attaching an additional reference page is permitted if additional sources are used.
+The assignment will be posted two weeks, before it's due, to Blackboard.
+The assignment will require additional reading which will be on reserve at the library or available on Quercus.

-Final Exam: 40%, during the official exam period (length: 120 minutes).
+Final Exam: 40 (length: 120 minutes).
 The final exam will cover material presented in lectures (including power point and video presentations) and related material in the text.
 The lectures will include material that is not covered in the text.
-The final will include two parts: multiple choice, short answer.
+The final will include two parts: multiple choice and short answer.
 The questions will be cumulative and will include material from the entire course.
 No study aids will be permitted during the exam.